Henrygb/getting-and-cleaning-data/Codebook.md

 68 columns, delimited by spaces.
 The first row gives variable names.
 There is no column of rownames or rownumbers.

+`tidymeansandstds.txt` provides means and standard deviations for individual observations. `tidymeansofmeansandstds.txt` takes the averages of these means and standard deviations for individuals undertaking particular activities.

 The first 2 columns identify the observation by the individual undertaking a particular activity while wearing a smartphone with acceleration and gyroscope monitors: